 When the meeting begins and everyone has joined, you may want to introduce everyone (or have them introduce themselves) so everyone feels included.
 A defined and detailed agenda is also a good idea.
 It helps eliminate dead space and keeps things moving.

-In many virtual meeting environments you will hear the term pods.
-These are display panels; you could think of them as way to display several windows in your meeting room.
+In many virtual meeting environments, you will hear the term pods.
+These are display panels; you could think of them as a way to display several windows in your meeting room.
 They give you the utility to bring in a video or image instantaneously.

 The Virtues of Video